SCHOOL OF PHYSICS

 About The SchoolLibraryPictures

-IPM > School of Physics > Groups > Cosmology
+IPM > School of Physics > Groups > Early Universe Cosmology

-Here are some important questions which theoretical cosmologists are facing todays:
+Here are some important questions in theoretical cosmology:

 - Did inflation happen in early universe and how?